AndrewWPhillips/eggql/TUTORIAL.md

 }
 ```

-You should see this result:
+You will see this result:

 ```json
 {